d2km/rtypes/README.md

 @type t :: 0..255
 ```

 and we have a value `x`.
-To ensure that our value corresponds to type `t` we can
+To ensure that our value corresponds to the type `t` we
-use the function
+can use the function

 ```elixir
 def is_t(x) when is_integer(x) and x >= 0 and x <= 255